Thesis

 Foundation Models for SWE

 Poolside AI: Poolside AI, founded in 2023 by Jason Warner (former CTO of GitHub) and Eiso Kant, is developing foundation models from the ground up for code-related applications such as autocomplete, intelligent code search, and codebase navigation.
 In October 2024, the company raised a $500 million Series B round from investors, including eBay and NVIDIA, bringing its total funding to $626 million and valuing the company at $3 billion.
 The funding enabled the company to bring 10K NVIDIA GPUs online for training in October 2024.
+In October 2025, Nvidia was reportedly investing up to $1 billion in the company as a part of a $2 billion funding round that Poolside is raising at a $12 billion valuation.

 Magic AI: Magic AI is also building proprietary foundation models for software development.
-Founded in March 2022, the company secured a $320 million investment in August 2024 from investors like Eric Schmidt and Atlassian at a valuation of approximately $1.5 billion, bringing its total funding to $465 million as of May 2025.
+Founded in March 2022, the company secured a $320 million investment in August 2024 from investors like Eric Schmidt and Atlassian at a valuation of approximately $1.5 billion, bringing its total funding to $626 million as of February 2026.
 Magic partnered with Google Cloud to build dedicated AI infrastructure, including systems equipped with 8K NVIDIA H100 GPUs and upcoming Blackwell chips.
 The company has stated that its long-term objective is to scale compute to 160 exaflops for training.

 Technically, Magic has introduced a long-context architecture called Long-Term Memory (LTM), which reportedly supports 100 million token windows — significantly larger than the 2 million supported by other models such as Gemini as of May 2024.
 This capability could allow Magic’s models to process and reason over entire enterprise-scale codebases without needing to break problems into smaller parts.
 While Devin focuses on orchestration, planning, and execution using existing model backends, Magic is pursuing scale and context size as differentiators in its model architecture.
 Both approaches address different components of the software development stack and may converge over time.